seangshin/tech-blog/README.md

 The following tools were used for the development and testing of this project.
 Code development IDE (Microsoft VS Code) node.js (JavaScript runtime environment) npm (software registry containing mysql2, express, express-handlebars, express-session, bcrypt, dotenv and sequelize).

+The following link gives the overview of JawsDB add-on required to provide a fully functional MySQL database server for use with Heroku: https://coding-boot-camp.github.io/full-stack/heroku/deploy-with-heroku-and-mysql

 ## Usage

-Use npm commands to install npm packages.
+For development: Use npm commands to install npm packages.
 Use MySQL commands to source the database.
 Use npm commands to seed data and run the server.
 Run the following npm command:

 $ heroku local web